 Tips For Broiled Lobster Tails

-- Make sure that your baking dish or sheet pan isn’t too close to the top of the oven to prevent the meat from burning.
-You’ll want to place your baking dish in either the middle rack or make sure you have at least 6″ between the top of the oven and the rack.
+- To prevent the meat from burning, make sure that your baking dish or sheet pan isn’t too close to the top of the oven.
+You’ll want to place your baking dish in either the middle rack or make sure there is at least 6″ between the top of the oven and the rack.

 - Broiling lobster tails quickly cooks the meat, so you will want to ensure you check it at the halfway mark.
 Allow just under one minute per ounce.

 - Don’t add an excess of oil or butter to your lobster tails.
-It can burn and become acrid at high heat.
+At high heat, they can burn and become acrid.
 Save that pool of butter for dipping!

 - While you can broil the XXL and XXXL lobster tails, you may want to pick another option, such as baking or grilling, to prevent them from burning or overcooking.